 Our Christian values are reflected in enthusiastic fundraising for charities, in our assemblies and in our teaching.
 We aim to instil standards of hard work, courtesy, and social integration within a relaxed but firm family atmosphere.

-Below is some of our recent charity work:
+Some of our recent charity work:

 Macmillan Cancer Care

 The pupils took part in the 'World's Biggest Coffee Morning' 2017 by baking cakes that were coloured green.
 Together with the Mums and Dads, we raised £714!

 Acorns Children’s Hospice